 - Barton Report

-New investments in Ontario’s rural communities will grow existing businesses, attract new companies and boost opportunities for regional economic development.
+Rural Ontario needs investments to grow existing businesses, attract new companies and boost opportunities for regional economic development.

 Rural Ontario needs affordable energy.
 Natural gas is the single most important investment that will give farms, businesses and rural residents the competitive edge to drive growth.
-If natural gas was available across the province, Ontario farmers, business owners and rural residents could save more than $1 billion in annual energy costs.
+If natural gas was available across the province, Ontario farmers, local businesses and rural residents could save more than $1 billion in annual energy costs.

 Reliable internet supports farms and rural communities.
 Without it, our businesses, residents and schools are at a disadvantage to the rest of the province.

 Rural schools are essential to attract and retain local employees by providing quality education and local community hubs for the next generation of Ontarians.

 When we distribute economic development across Ontario, our agri-food sector can produce greater prosperity for the entire province.
 Spreading investment will meet the needs of the agri-food sector and rural communities, and open new opportunities for working and living in smaller and mid-sized communities across the province.

-Investing in rural communities will strengthen Ontario’s agri-food sector.
-By supporting a strong domestic agri-food industry, and investing in infrastructure that promotes activity across the province, all Ontarians will have access to high quality, safe, local food.
+Investing in rural communities strengthens Ontario’s agri-food sector.
+By supporting a strong domestic agri-food industry – and investing in infrastructure that promotes activity across the province – all Ontarians will have access to safe, high-quality local food.

-Ontario farmers have a long history of practicing sustainable stewardship and protecting our ecosystems.
-Farmers conserve land and preserve soil, while growing the food we all need.
-Sound public policy to create economic opportunities must be paired with thoughtful land-use policy that protects our vital resources like water and soil for future generations.
+Ontario farmers have a long history of being sustainable stewards of the land, protecting our valuable resources.
+Farmers conserve land and water, and preserve soil quality, to grow the food we all need.
+Sound public policy to create economic opportunities in rural Ontario must be paired with thoughtful land-use policy that protects our vital agricultural resources for future generations.